wmayner/pyphi/docs/examples/magic_cut.rst

 |small_phi| in the constellation still decreased.
 This is not always the case.
 Next we will look at an example of system whoes **MIP** increases the amount of
 |small_phi|.
 This example is based on a five node network which follows the
 logic of the Rule 154 cellular automaton.
-Lets first load the network,
+Let's first load the network,

    >>> network = pyphi.examples.rule154_network()
    >>> state = (1, 0, 0, 0, 0)